dmachard/DNS-tester/README.md

 - Prometheus metrics for real-time monitoring
 - Support DNS servers from Ansible inventory
 - CLI support: display the results of the DNS lookup, including the DNS server, resolved IP addresses, TTL values, and response times.
+- DNS protocol supported: Do53, DoT, DoH and DoQ

 Example CLI output: